 Analysis: It apparently never occurred to this anonymous emailer to cite even one actual instance of Snopes.com promulgating "half-truths" or "lies" under the guise of providing reliable information.
-So much for credibility (the email's, I mean).
+So much for credibility (the emailer's, I mean).

-Let's examine the specific accusations.
+Let's examine the accusations.

-- CLAIM: Snopes.com is 'owned by a flaming liberal' with a partisan bias.
+- CLAIM: Snopes.com is owned by 'a flaming liberal' with a partisan bias.

 Second, the charge of partisanship is laid without evidence.
 At no time have the Mikkelsons publicly stated a political preference or affiliation, or expressed support for any particular party or candidate.

 Moreover, Barbara Mikkelson is a Canadian citizen, and as such cannot vote in U.S. elections or contribute to political campaigns.
-In a statement to FactCheck.org, David Mikkelson said his "sole involvement in politics" is voting on election day.
+In a statement provided to FactCheck.org, David Mikkelson said his "sole involvement in politics" is voting on election day.
 In 2000 he registered as a Republican, documents provided to FactCheck.org show, and in 2008 Mikkelson didn't declare a party affiliation at all.
 Says Mikkelson: "I've never joined a party, worked for a campaign, or donated money to a candidate" (source: FactCheck.org).

 Anyone who claims proof to the contrary needs to come out with it.

-CLAIM: Snopes.com is 'in the tank' for Obama and 'tells lies' about Republicans.
+CLAIM: Snopes.com is 'in the tank for Obama' and 'tells lies' about Republicans.

 You'd think it would be easy for someone so blithely asserting that the owners of Snopes.com are "flaming liberals" to offer evidence that they're "in the tank" for Obama and "covering up" for him.
 None is provided.